Compassionate Paws International

-CPI is proud of the partnership with our dedicated and passionate resident vet in Freetown, Sierra Leone, Dr Sorie Hardey Bangura.
+CPI is proud to be able to work alongside one of the only practising vets in Sierra Leone, Dr Sorie Hardey Bangura.

 Since he was a teenager, Dr Bangura dreamt of working as vet but he said his passion to treat homeless animals came with a "sacrifice" due to the lack of government support.

 He said: "Since I was a small boy, I grew up surrounded by pets.
 I would personally take them to the vet hospital for treatment when they fell sick.
 As I grew up, I grew up with them.

 "I enjoyed studying science in high school and I dreamt about becoming a veterinary specialist to help the poor animals in Sierra Leone.

 "Being a vet in Sierra Leone, you must sacrifice your profession to help poor animals because there is no support from the government."

 Dr Bangura added: "What I love the most about CPI is our shared goal of helping poor animals in Sierra Leone.
 We work together to rescue homeless dogs and re-home them with owners who will love and care for them.